May201/API-E/README.md

 ## Testing

 Unit tests have been included to verify the changes introduced by different actions and API calls. `jasmine` has been used for this project and the `spec` file is available in the `js/spec` folder.
 An HTML page is available in the same folder that links the required `jasmine` dependencies imported from a CDN.
 The `spec` and source files are included in this HTML file.
-Tests will be executed when opening `js/spec/index.html` file.
+Tests will be executed when opening [`js/spec/index.html` file](https://may201.github.io/CryptoCurrency-rates-Calculator/js/spec/index.html)

 ### Structure

 To test the DOM changes, a new DIV element with id `test-container` is injected for each unit test and any DOM elements required for a test are injected into this element.
 After a test is over, this test container is removed.
 This makes sure that any DOM changes introduced in one test does not affect other tests.
 A helper method has been addded to the test suite to make it add test DOM elements easily.

+## Deployment

+The website was deployed by choosing the master branch under the Github pages in the settings option of the project repository.The deployed link can be found [here](https://may201.github.io/CryptoCurrency-rates-Calculator/)

+To run locally, clone repo directly by passing git clone command ,onto the terminal.

 ### Acknowledgments